tue-alga/GeometryCore-VideoExtension/README.md

 It builds on jcodec (http://jcodec.org/, a standalone video encoder/decoder in native Java) to do handle the actual encoding.
 It is currently built on version 0.2.3, later versions may or may not be supported depending on how jcodec develops. jcodec is licensed under BSD 2-Clause "Simplified" License.

+Note that videos produced this way have excellent quality, but also a large file size.
+It may often be possible to greatly reduce file size, by using another video editor after the export.